visit-dav/visit/docs/SphynxDocs/SavingPrinting/index.rst

 In this chapter, we discuss how to save and print files from within VisIt.
 The section on saving files is further broken down into four main areas: saving session files, saving images, saving movies, and exporting databases.
 We first learn about saving session files using the **Save Session** window.
-We then learn aobut saving images of visualizations using the **Save Window** and then we move on to saving movies and sets of image files using the **Save movie wizard**.
+We then learn about saving images of visualizations using the **Save Window** and then we move on to saving movies and sets of image files using the **Save movie wizard**.
 After learning to save images and movies, this chapter concentrates on exporting